 Where to buy high-quality French olive oil online:

-Most high-quality olive oils are not found in supermarkets, so look elsewhere.
+Most high-quality olive oils are not found in supermarkets, so you need to look elsewhere.
 Specialty stores and online shops are more reliable sources.

-I hope this inspires you to find a delicious French gift for Christmas that will bring that special “Je ne sais quoi” to the table for the holidays.
+They’ll bring a little “Je ne sais quoi” to the table for the holidays.